-A word after a word after a word is power (Margaret Atwood); Words are of course, the most powerful drug used by mankind (R. Kipling); A word carries far, very far, deals destruction through time as the bullets go flying through space (J. Conrad); Handle them carefully, for words have more power than atom bombs(P.S.Hurd).
+A word after a word is power (Margaret Atwood); Words are of course, the most powerful drug used by mankind (R. Kipling); A word carries far, very far, deals destruction through time as the bullets go flying through space (J. Conrad); Handle them carefully, for words have more power than atom bombs(P.S.Hurd).